Goldman Sachs Signs Amicus Brief Supporting Marriage Equality

 On June 26, 2013, the US Supreme Court ruled Section 3 of DOMA to be unconstitutional in a 5 to 4 decision, declaring it "a deprivation of the equal liberty of persons that is protected by the Fifth Amendment."

 Exactly two years later, on June 26, 2015, the US Supreme Court ruled in Obergefell v.
 Hodges that all US states recognize same-sex marriages.
 Goldman Sachs noted the significance of the ruling stating, “We applaud today’s US Supreme Court ruling on marriage equality, which will help families across the country, make it easier for businesses to hire and keep talented people, and promote both economic growth and individual freedom.”

 In a message to its members and allies that same day, the firm’s LGBT Network echoed this sentiment.
 “Today’s decision comes two years to the day after the US Supreme Court struck down the 1996 Defense of Marriage Act.
 Goldman Sachs has been an outspoken supporter of marriage equality.
-In 2013, Lloyd Blankfein became the first Fortune 500 CEO to support same-sex marriage publicly.
 We are pleased to fly the Pride flag outside of 200 West Street today in response to the decision and to highlight our continued focus on supporting the LGBT community.”